prantlf/jsonlint/benchmarks/results/evaluation.md

 Validate Non-Standard JSON
 --------------------------

-Depending on extra features required, [Chevrotain] and [JJU] offer the best quality/performance ratio.
+Depending on extra features required, [Chevrotain], [JJU] and [JSON6] offer the best quality/performance ratio.
 Chevrotain tries harder to explain, what was wrong, which is often quite counterproductive.
 JJU explains the problems well-enough with a single sentence, even ended by a full-stop.
 Chevrotain packs additional features like recovery and reporting all errors instead of just the first one.
 This extra feature might make it a winner for a flexibly configurable scenario.
 However, the Chevrotain parser needs significantly more code, than all the others.
+JSON6 supports many extensions to JSON/JSON5 standards.

 [tested with a JSON grammar]: https://sap.github.io/chevrotain/performance/
 [performance]: ./performance.md